specialist in digestive health since 2008

 Experts claim this can lead to both overindulging, as well as a negative impact on your cognition and emotions.
 Don’t skip meals as an excuse to binge.
 It’ll backfire.

-3. bring Intoleran with you
+3. Bring Intoleran with you

 One of the biggest dangers that come with holiday food is the inability to know what ingredients are in each dish.
 Often, people bring food from their homes without the original packaging.
 Both pre-packaged and homemade dishes can also contain secret ingredients like fructose, lactose, starch, or histamine.

 Digestive enzymes are a great way to support a digestive system that is struggling with a food intolerance or IBS.
 They help break down any unexpected or unwanted ingredients.
-Intoleran’s quatrase 10,000 is a particularly effective and comprehensive digestive support tool that can keep your GI tract humming throughout the holidays.
+Intoleran’s Quatrase 10,000 is a particularly effective and comprehensive digestive support tool that can keep your GI tract humming throughout the holidays.

-4. exercise portion control
+4. Exercise portion control

 Portion control is a powerful way to reduce your overall food intake.
 This can put less stress on your digestive system over the holiday season.